-Wearable technology has been around for a while, and its not its not going to be going anywhere any time soon.
-It seems like every week, a prominent tech company or revolutionary startup is ready to unleash their latest innovation into the world.
+Wearable technology is playing an increasingly important role in our lives.
+It seems like every week, a prominent tech company or revolutionary startup is ready to unleash something new into the world.

 Essential reading: Top fitness trackers and health gadgets

-Classroom wearables are becoming increasingly common as students learn through modern technology like GoPro cameras, smartwatches, virtual reality headsets and more.
-The advent of wearable tech has the potential to drastically change the way we learn.
+Classroom wearables are also becoming common as students learn through modern technology like GoPro cameras, smartwatches, virtual reality headsets and more.
+All of this has the potential to drastically change the way future generations learn.

 Video projects are a lot of fun for advanced learners, and adding a wearable camera into the mix can really change the way these projects are approached.
 When a student is wearing a camera, they don’t have to worry about setting up their equipment to get going.
 Every moment is captured from the student’s own perspective, adding a personalized touch to the cinematic experience.